To Top

 • Prop Central — When you visit the BetRivers Sportsbook site or open the app, you’ll see a special section highlighting popular props arranged by sport, including an MLB section listing wagers on home runs, hits, total bases, runs scored, and strikeouts.

-• SGP Quick Picks — Same game parlays with boosted odds for every MLB game (e.g., a parlay combining bets on both pitchers recording less than 4.5 strikeouts and the game to go under 7.5 runs).
+• SGP Quick Picks — Same game parlays with boosted odds for every MLB game (e.g., a parlay combining wagers on both pitchers recording less than 4.5 strikeouts and the game to go under 7.5 runs).

 FanDuel Sportsbook

-• Profit Boost Tokens — Throughout the MLB season and during the playoffs, FanDuel Sportsbook offers 30% profit boosts to use on any of that day’s games; win your bet and your winnings are automatically increased by 30%
+• Profit Boost Tokens — Throughout the MLB season and during the playoffs, FanDuel Sportsbook offers 30% profit boosts to use on any of that day’s games; win your wager and your winnings are automatically increased by 30%

-• Reward Stacks — FanDuel occasionally offers “stacks” of offers which include multiple bonuses or boosts in one, and all you have to do is opt in to take advantage; for example, a Reward Stack might include both a pregame profit boost and a second boost you must use when making a live in-game wager.
+• Reward Stacks — FanDuel occasionally offers “stacks” of offers, which include multiple bonuses or boosts in one, and all you have to do is opt in to take advantage; for example, a Reward Stack might include both a pregame profit boost and a second boost you must use when making a live in-game wager.

 Fanatics Sportsbook